Court: Canton may reorder languages taught

 But two judges voiced a minority opinion that “the initiative creates manifest discrimination”, a court statementexternal link said.

 The Swiss constitution recognises the rights of various language groups to communicate in their own language.
-All laws and official documents must be available in German, French, and Italian because they are full official languages of the Confederation.
+All laws and official documents must be available in German, French, and Italian because they are full official languages in Switzerland.

 Romansh is a “partial” official language for the purpose of communication with Romansh speakers.
-The federal government, in accordance with the constitution, provides assist to the cantons of Ticino and Graubünden in supporting Italian and Romansh.
+The Swiss government, in accordance with the constitution, provides assistance to the cantons of Ticino and Graubünden in supporting Italian and Romansh.

-Most Swiss speak one of the four national languages, but the number using foreign tongues, particularly English, keeps rising.
+Most Swiss speak one of the four national languages – German, French, Italian and Romansh – but the number using foreign tongues, particularly English, keeps rising.
 About two-thirds of the Swiss use more than one language at least once a week; after German, Swiss-German and French, English is the fourth most regularly used.